 Chapter 6: A Culture of Discipline

-Another defining characteristic of the companies that Collins defined as great in his study was an overarching organizational culture of discipline.
-He is quick to point out that a culture of discipline is not to be confused with a strict authoritarian environment; instead, Collins is referring to an organization in which each manager and staff member is driven by an unrelenting inner sense of determination.
-In this type of organization, each individual functions as an entrepreneur, with a deeply rooted personal investment in both their own work and the company’s success.
+Another defining characteristic of the companies that Collins defined as great in his study was an overarching organisational culture of discipline.
+He is quick to point out that a culture of discipline is not to be confused with a strict authoritarian environment; instead, Collins is referring to an organisation in which each manager and staff member is driven by an unrelenting inner sense of determination.
+In this type of organisation, each individual functions as an entrepreneur, with a deeply rooted personal investment in both their own work and the company’s success.

 Although this discipline will manifest itself in a high standard of quality in the work that is produced by managers and employees alike, its most significant outcome will be an almost fanatical devotion to the objectives outlined in the “hedgehog concept” exercises.
 Disciplined workers will be better equipped to hew to these goals with a single-minded intensity that, according to Collins, will foster the transformation from merely Good to Great.
 In addition, the author asserts, it is important that within this overarching culture of discipline, every team member is afforded the degree of personal empowerment and latitude that is necessary to ensure that they will be able to go to unheard-of extremes to bring the firm’s envisioned objectives into existence.

 💡 NICK’S THOUGHTS

 The book, ‘Good to Great’, makes a huge point around discipline.
 As said above, there’s a massive difference between authoritarian discipline and self motivated people who are disciplined.

 In today’s employment marketplace, if you’re a knowledge worker, then your performance is down to your inner resourcefulness.
 As you will know, if you’re a factory worker on a process line then you’re bound to productivity requirements because the factory process says so.
 These kinds of people don’t need as much internal discipline because discipline is imposed upon them.